vilP1l/XC-RPC/README.md

 # XCode Discord Rich Presence

 Show what you are editing on XCode.
-This obviously only works on MacOS
+This obviously only works on MacOS.

 ## Usage